penguinpowernz/scanban/README.md

 ```

 Using `scanban -n -a` is a handy way to see what would happen based on what is in the current files.

+When installed from the Debian package it can be manipulated as a systemd service:

+    systemctl enable scanban
+    systemctl start scanban

 ## Configuration